 In order to visit Ivan the Great’s Bell Tower and its museum you must buy a ticket which costs 250 rubles (they cannot be purchased online, only at the ticket booths).
 There are sessions at 10:15AM, 11:15AM, 1:00PM, 2:00PM, 3:00PM, and 4:00PM with one additional session at 5:00PM from May 15th until September 30th.
 From the observation deck, on top of this bell tower, you can see fantastic views of Moscow.
 Entry is not allowed to children under 14 years of age.

 VERY IMPORTANT.
 The Kremlin is closed on Thursdays.

 There are two types of tickets the General Entry for adults and the Free Entry for those under the age of 16.

-You can buy your tickets in two ways:
+You can buy your tickets in three ways: